 Good question!
 In this book, we are talking about going from close to sea level to anywhere above 2,000m.
-Our bodies are
+Our bodies are used to working at home.
+When we go higher they need to adapt.

 Altitude starts to have an effect around 1,500 - 2,000m.
 The body starts to behave slightly differently as it tries to make up for the change in oxygen levels.
 Go up too fast to about 2,500m and altitude illnesses are common.